0x50f13/microramfs-creator/README.md

 # Output
 On output you will get byte array and it's size.
 # Known issues
-There is a comma before closing curly bracket. (#1)
+There is a comma before closing curly bracket.
+Issue #1